merondun/merothon/README.md

-# Merothon
+# merothon

-Merothon is a collection of scripts designed for genetic data analysis, focusing on linkage disequilibrium calculations and genotype visualizations.
+merothon is a collection of scripts designed for genetic data analysis, focusing on linkage disequilibrium calculations and genotype visualizations.

 ## Table of Contents